Ferchupessoadev/dwm/README.md

 sudo xbps-install -S base-devel git libX11-devel libXft-devel libXinerama-devel
 ```

-Once they install the dependencies with their package manager or by compiling the dependencies, they can install dwm by running the following command:
+Once they install the dependencies with their package manager or by compiling the dependencies, they can install dwm by running the following commands:

 ### Clone This Repository
 ```bash